black-da-bull/maestro-on-mosaic/os/maestro-os.md

 1.4.4.
 Checkpoint: Log the emotional arc map to the Ledger.
 Step 1.5: Legacy UST Handling (Conditional)

 1.5.1.
-If an older UST or blueprint is provided (e.g., containing [CREW_TAGS] or [Road-Map] with bar durations):
+If an older UST or blueprint is provided (e.g., containing [Voice], [Style], [CREW_TAGS] or [Road-Map] with bar durations, like the “Universal Song-Prompt Template”):
-Task: Automatically migrate/normalize to the current v4.4.1 structure.
+Task: Automatically migrate/normalize to the current v4.5.0 structure.
 Action:
 Consolidate [Voice] and [CREW_TAGS] content into [VocalPersona].
 Rename [Style] to [AestheticIntent].
 Extract bar durations from [Road-Map] and embed into LYRICS BLOCK headers.
 Simplify [Road-Map] to sequence only.
 Remove all commas outside LYRICS BLOCK.
-Output: A normalized Blueprint v1.x compliant with v4.4.1 standards.
+Output: A normalized Blueprint v1.x compliant with v4.5.0 standards.
 Checkpoint: Log the migration process to the Session Ledger.
 PHASE 2: ANALYSIS & MULTI-AGENT VALIDATION (Consensus Sprint)
 Objective: To subject the Blueprint to rigorous creative and technical audits by a council of specialized agents, achieving a “top 2-3% quality level” via consensus, with DJ Mo Money as the ultimate arbiter of creative authenticity.